-Permit Year Description of Progress Changes

-1 No work was required to be completed this Permit Year.
-None

-2 The Town's consultant met with the Portland Water District on 1/29/2015 to review the Portland Water District's water quality testing reports and to determine next steps.
-The Portland Water District will be testing dechlorination units in Permit Year 3.
-Measurable Goal was renumbered 3.6.3.
-It was incorrectly numbered in the Stormwater Program Management Plan.
+Permit Year Description of Progress Changes 1 No work was required to be completed this Permit Year.
+None 2 The Town's consultant met with the Portland Water District on 1/29/2015 to review the Portland Water District's water Measurable Goal was quality testing reports and to determine next steps.
+The renumbered Portland Water District will be testing dechlorination units in 3.6.3.
+It was Permit Year 3. incorrectly numbered in the Stormwater Program Management Plan.
+3 The Town requested a report from the Portland Water None District on water testing results and best management practices in use during hydrant flushing.
+The Portland Water District reported they are dechlorinating all hydrants to meet the field standard specified by the DEP of 50 ug/I TRC, and they provided a summary memorandum describing their best management practices.
+4 5

-3

-4

-5